Why Should the Same-Sex Marriages Be Legal? - An Essay Sample

 |« Company Law Case Study||Thesis Writing Help »|

 Times change, and social norms change too.
 There was a time when women struggled for the right to vote and study.
 There was a time when black people struggled for freedom and racial equality with the whites.
-There was a time when international marriages were banned.
-Today, it is the time of struggle for the same-sex marriages.

 Those who speak against the same-sex marriages emphasize the fact that it would weaken the status of marriage in general.
 They add that only unity of a man and a woman can lead to a new life - the main aim of the marriage itself.
 Moreover, the same-sex marriages contradict sacred writings, which bless only the mixed-sex relations.
 Many people point at an immoral side of the issue and demonstrate apprehension that the legality of the same-sex marriages will make gay and lesbian relations even more common than they are today.